Cancel

 Buyer's Guide

-OWASP Zap is ranked 7th in Application Security Testing (AST) with 37 reviews while Seeker is ranked 24th in Application Security Testing (AST) with 1 review.
+OWASP Zap is ranked 8th in Static Application Security Testing (SAST) with 37 reviews while Seeker is ranked 25th in Static Application Security Testing (SAST) with 1 review.
 OWASP Zap is rated 7.6, while Seeker is rated 7.0.
 The top reviewer of OWASP Zap writes "Great for automating and testing and has tightened our security ".
 On the other hand, the top reviewer of Seeker writes "More effective than dynamic scanners, but is missing useful learning capabilities".
-OWASP Zap is most compared with SonarQube, Acunetix, Qualys Web Application Scanning, PortSwigger Burp Suite Professional and Veracode, whereas Seeker is most compared with Synopsys API Security Testing, Coverity, Contrast Security Assess and Polaris Software Integrity Platform.
+OWASP Zap is most compared with SonarQube, Acunetix, Qualys Web Application Scanning, Veracode and PortSwigger Burp Suite Professional, whereas Seeker is most compared with Synopsys API Security Testing, Coverity, Contrast Security Assess, SonarQube and Polaris Software Integrity Platform.